maeinomatic/cr-10S-marlin/README.md

 My config is in the config_files directory

-the firmware version is marlin 2.0.9.6 to install, put the firmware-20230527-185402.bin on your sd card with nothing else on it, put the card into your turned off printer, turn it on and wait a few seconds for it to boot into marlin.
+the firmware version is marlin 2.0.9.6.
+To install, put the firmware-20230527-185402.bin on your sd card with nothing else on it, put the card into your turned off printer, turn it on and wait a few seconds for it to boot into marlin.
 That's it, dont forget to remove the file from the sd card when you're done, unless you want to flash it again.